mizyoukan/tofu-avoidance/README.md

-# tofu-avoidance
+# Tofu avoidance

-Rewrite of http://d.hatena.ne.jp/mirichi/20140124/p1 by ClojureScript
+Simple game just avoid tofu by ClojureScript

+The contents of game is homage of <http://d.hatena.ne.jp/mirichi/20140124/p1>, but maybe deteriorated.

 ## Usage